For Women Scotland

-For Women Scotland (FWS) is a Scottish campaign group.
-It campaigns against reforms allowing individuals to change their recorded sex in legal documents by means of self-declaration.
-It has been described as an anti-trans group, which was formed in opposition to the trans-inclusive stance of existing women's groups in Scotland.
+For Women Scotland (FWS) is an anti-transgender, gender-critical feminist, Scottish campaign group.
+It campaigns against reforms allowing individuals to change their recorded sex in legal documents by means of self-declaration, and was formed in opposition to the trans-inclusive stance of existing women's groups in Scotland.

 For Women Scotland has stated its beliefs "that there are only two sexes, that a person’s sex is not a choice, nor can it be changed".
-It also stated that proposed changes to the Gender Recognition Act 2004 to allow 16 and 17 year olds to change their legal gender through self-identification "would erode women's rights and would violate the Equality Act 2010."

 In April 2025, a lengthy legal campaign started by the group resulted in the Supreme Court ruling that "the terms woman and sex in the Equality Act 2010 refer to a biological woman and biological sex".